-Start a Linux Mint Live session
+How to start a Linux Mint Live session

-The nice thing of having this magical fresh Linux bootable live drive is that you can try Linux now on whatever desktop or laptop you want.
-Well, of course it needs to have a working USB slot to be able to use it, but that is basically it.
-So take the following steps:
+The nice thing about having this magical fresh Linux Mint bootable drive is that you can try Linux Mint now on whatever desktop or laptop you want, without impacting the existing content.
+The environment you will start from your USB device is often called a live environment, So you don’t need much to try Linux Mint without worrying about your current setup.
+Well, of course, the device needs to have a working USB slot to be able to use it, but that is basically it.
+So start going through the following steps:

 1) If you have not already done so, first shut down your computer.

-3) Start your computer.
+3) So start your computer.

 5) Choose the generic USB option or if applicable choose the correct USB drive.